furfurylic/commata/CommataPrimer.md

 }
 ```

-A text handler type must have four member functions: `start_record`,
+A table handler type must have four member functions: `start_record`,
 `end_record`, `update`, `finalize`.
 In addition, it must have a nested type
 `char_type`.
 If these requirements meet, `parse_csv` emits parsing events to the text
 handler objects.

-Please note that a field value may be notified to the text handler object as
+Please note that a field value may be notified to the table handler object as
 chunked; not-the-final chunks are notified by `update` and the final chunk is
 notified by `finalize`.